Nanoseb/rsqueue/README.md

 Usage: rsqueue [OPTIONS]
 Outputs:
   -i                       Print detailed info about refresco job (default behaviour)
-                               A "!" will appear near the "Iterations" column if the calculation is not converging The time left will turn red if the runtime specified in the jobfile is not long enough -u ([users])             Print job info of all users (default) or from a comma separated list of users -t / --top               Equivalent of slurmtop to summarize cluster load -p                       Print info about partitions usage
+                               A "!" appears near the "Iterations" column if the calculation is not converging The time left turns red if the jobfile time limit is not long enough -u ([users])             Print job info of all users (default) or from a comma separated list of users -t / --top               Equivalent of slurmtop to summarize cluster load -p                       Print info about partitions usage